joinpursuit/ios-control-flow-lab/README.md

 /* Question #13 Answer

-When teh value of number is 42, the above switch statment will print out, "The answer to life, the universe and everything."
+When the value of number is 42, the above switch statment will print out, "The answer to life, the universe and everything."
 If the value of number is changed to 365, the switch statement will print out, "Days in year".
 If the value of number is changed to 1024, the switch statment will print out, "Bytes in a Kilobyte."
 If the vaule of number is changed to 65, the switch statement will print out, "Some uninteresting number."